A man on fireAugust 19, 2020

 A few minutes later we entered Princeton.
 Ahead of us, the pickup truck drove straight at a curve in the road and careened over a berm.
 The trailer bucked and threw the canoes into the air in all directions.
 We saw a cloud of dust rising, and then reached the point in the road where the truck had left it.
 I pulled over and put on my warning lights.
 I yelled – to no one in particular – “Call 911!” and got out of the car.

 The pickup was down the embankment across a small gravel parking lot.
 It had crashed directly into a large douglas fir several feet across, making a vee of twisted metal deep into the front of the vehicle.
 It was on fire.
 Flames had engulfed the driver’s side of the truck.
 Other cars were stopping at the roadside.
 I scampered down the bank.
-There was a man banging his hands against the passenger side window, yelling.
+There was a man banging his hands against the inside of the passenger side window, yelling.
 I could see dark smoke in the cabin.
 I hesitated, then ran to the truck and tried to pull the door open.
 It was stuck fast.
 The fire was growing and I could feel its heat on my face and arms.

 A man appeared at my side.
 He tried the door and then stepped back.
 My mind was blank as I stood there next to the burning truck.
 The man stooped to pick up a toolbox that had spilled out of the truck’s trailer.
 The handle came off in his hand and the tools spilled in the dirt.
 He threw the handle down and went back to the trailer.
 I saw he had an Abbotsford Fire t-shirt on, and I looked up to the road where his truck was parked in front of ours – it was labeled with an official designation, but no lights.
 The firefighter turned back from the trailer with a canoe paddle.
 I stepped out of the way and he swung the fat end at the passenger window.